zafrullakhan001/BrowserLauncherPro2/README.md

 ## Support

-For support, feature requests, or bug reports, please visit our [GitHub repository](https://github.com/browserlauncher/pro) or contact us at support@browserlauncher.pro
+For support, feature requests, or bug reports:
+- Open an issue on the GitHub repository: https://github.com/zafrullakhan001/BrowserLauncherPro2/issues
+- Or contact us at support@browserlauncher.pro

 ## License